20 Participants Needed

 The trial requires that you have not changed your medications for six months before joining, and you cannot be taking SSRIs or SNRIs.
 Additionally, you must not take sedatives or benzodiazepines within 24 hours of testing.

-Is MDMA generally safe for humans?
+Is there any evidence suggesting that MDMA is likely to be safe for humans?

 This trial is for adults aged 18-60 with a clinical diagnosis of schizophrenia, who have been stable for at least six months without hospitalizations or medication changes.
 Participants must understand English well enough to follow testing procedures.